NetOpsCommunity/imc-scripts/adapters/ICC/Cisco/README.txt

 These have been tested out against a Cisco IOS switch, and appear to work for TFTP, FTP, CLI, SCP backup methods.
 It does NOT currently work for backups done using SNMP read/write.

-The CiscoIOSGeneric adapter should be further modified to use a centralised cleanup script, rather than the current method of editing each of the backup scripts.
+The CiscoIOSGeneric adapter uses a centralised "cleanup_config_backup" script, which is automatically called by the Cisco_Config_Backup_Builder.xml script.
+By doing it this way, we leave the default *.tcl files alone.
+The only changes are to add an extra step to the Config_Backup_Builder.xml file, and to add the new script file.

 The CiscoSNMP adapter should call a cleanup script after running the backup.
 Currently this is not working.
 The logs indicate it can't find the cleanup_config_backup_.tcl script, although all